 You will face the following issues in both scenarios.

-- Under Utilisation- Excessive repetitive designing work
+- Under Utilization- Excessive repetitive designing work

-- Over Utilisation- LARGE file size
+- Over Utilization- LARGE file size

 Over utilizing 3D content may ends you up with larger file library sizes than actual building model.
 It is surprising to know that so many projects are suffering from this problem.